Canal Street Ferry: History

 The Ferry has been in regular service since 1827.

 After Hurricane Katrina (2005) the ferry's schedule was changed, ending daily service at 8 p.m.
-(20:00) Urged by the New Orleans City Council and special interest groups, such as the citizens group Friends of the Ferry, the state extended hours again in August 2007.
+(20:00).
+Urged by the New Orleans City Council and special interest groups, such as the citizens group friends of the ferry, the state extended hours again in August 2007.

 In 2009, the Jackson Avenue–Gretna ferry also operated through the Canal Street landing.

-The Ferry in the film Déjà Vu
+In popular culture

 The Ferry figures prominently in the 2006 film Déjà Vu.
 A major plot point in the film involves a fictional terrorist attack on the Ferry.
 Pyrotechnics and special effects simulated one of the ferry boats being blown up.

 Some aspects of the depiction of the Ferry in the film are contrary to real life.
 Notably in the film people driving on to the Ferry are required to leave their cars and go to the upper level during transit.
 In real life there is no such restriction; people may step out of their vehicles or remain inside them.
 Also, letters marking the two terminals "CANAL ST" and "ALGIERS" were temporarily erected on the terminal roofs during filming.